From letter-quasimorphisms to angle structures and spectral gaps for scl: Introduction

 \subsection{Acknowledgements}

 As always, my gratitude goes to Henry Wilton for his constant support and enthusiasm, and for the always helpful mathematical discussions.
+Thanks are also due to Lvzhou Chen for his comments and interest in this work, to the anonymous referee for helpful suggestions, and to Clara Löh and Oscar Randal-Williams, whose comments on the author's PhD thesis \cite{m:phd} have also led to improvements of the present paper.
 This work was financially supported by an EPSRC PhD studentship.